Fred Basset (greyhound): Fred the psychic

-Fred Bassett enjoys chicken McNuggets, and is referred to as "the McNugget-loving champion".
+Fred Bassett enjoys chicken McNuggets, and he is referred to as "the McNugget-loving champion".
 Hamish and Andy tried to use Fred's taste for McNuggets to predict the future.
 Before the two football grand finals of 2006 (NRL and AFL) were played, the boys performed two experiments.
 On one paper plate they wrote Broncos and on another they wrote Storm (these being the two teams who played in the NRL grand final) and placed one McNugget on each.
 Fred chose the Broncos McNugget, and after that the Broncos went on to win the match.
 The boys then did the same thing for the AFL, putting a nugget on one plate that read Swans, and another that read Eagles with Fred successfully choosing the winning team, the Eagles, once more.

-Since these two key predictions, Fred also has successfully forecast that Mutto would be voted off Australian Idol, a one in nine chance.
+Since these two key predictions, Fred also has successfully forecast that Mutto would be voted off Australian Idol, a one-in-nine chance.

 After Fred's disappointing performance in his first race, it was decided (by Fred himself in a final McNugget choice) that he would choose to race and give up the McNuggets rather than continue as a "psychic lazy dog".